S-01169

 Plain Language

-Developers and deployers of high-risk AI systems must not prevent employees — including former employees and independent contractors — from disclosing to the Attorney General information the employee reasonably believes indicates a violation of this article.
-Retaliation against employees for such disclosures is prohibited, including through employment terms or enforcement of employment terms.
-Employees harmed by violations may petition a court for relief under Labor Law § 740(5).
-This provision does not limit other protections available under Labor Law § 740.
+Developers and deployers of high-risk AI systems may not prevent employees — including former employees and independent contractors — from disclosing information to the Attorney General when the employee reasonably believes the information indicates a violation of the New York AI Act.
+Employers may not enforce employment terms that would restrict such disclosures, and may not retaliate against employees who make them.
+Harmed employees may petition a court for relief under Labor Law § 740(5).

 Statutory Text

-1. Developers and/or deployers of high-risk AI systems shall not: (a) prevent any of their employees from disclosing information to the attorney general, including through terms and conditions of employment or seeking to enforce terms and conditions of employment, if the employee has reasonable cause to believe the information indicates a violation of this article; or (b) retaliate against an employee for disclosing information to the attorney general pursuant to this section.
-2. An employee harmed by a violation of this article may petition a court for appropriate relief as provided in subdivision five of section seven hundred forty of the labor law.
+Developers and/or deployers of high-risk AI systems shall not: (a) prevent any of their employees from disclosing information to the attorney general, including through terms and conditions of employment or seeking to enforce terms and conditions of employment, if the employee has reasonable cause to believe the information indicates a violation of this article; or (b) retaliate against an employee for disclosing information to the attorney general pursuant to this section.

 G-03 Whistleblower & Anti-Retaliation Protections · G-03.4 · DeveloperDeployer · Automated Decisionmaking